 So if you are having a hard time keeping your resolution you are in the majority group.
 If you want it otherwise here is some food for thought.

 Take a look at the bigger purpose you had for your New Year’s resolution or goal.
-Purpose is the soul of goals and goals are the means by which you express your purpose in the world.
-If your goal is to go to the gym 3- times a week, find the bigger purpose that lead you to this particular goal.
+The purpose is the soul of goals and goals are the means by which you express your purpose in the world.
+If your goal is to go to the gym 3- times a week, find the bigger purpose that leads you to this particular goal.
 Here is how you can do it:

-Find some quite time and think through these questions.
+Find some quiet time and think through these questions.
 Write down the answers in a good place for you to revisit from time to time.

 - What is that I want to achieve by getting to this goal?
 (Setting the Intention)

 - When I achieve this (Intention) what will be different for me?

 - How will it be if I don’t achieve the desired Intention?

 - What are some possible ways to achieve this Intention?
 (Hint: There is always more than one solution!)

 - Which ones are closer to my natural ways?
 Pick one or two.

 - What would be a baby step to get started?
 Example: I will take a 15 min walk during lunchtime tomorrow.